Picard groups, pull back and class groups: Concluding result

 \textbf{Acknowledgements.} A part of this paper was completed while A. Hoque was visiting Professor Jianya Liu at Shandong University.
 He is thankful to Professor Liu and the University for hosting him during this project.
-The authors thank Professor Dipendra Prasad and Professor Jean Gillibert for their comments and their encouragement.
-The authors would also like to thank Professor Kalyan Chakraborty for his valuable comments to improve the presentation of this paper.
-K. Banerjee is supported by DAE, Govt. of India.
-A. Hoque is supported by SERB N-PDF (PDF/2017/001958), Govt. of India.
+The authors would also like to thank Professor K. Chakraborty for his valuable suggestions to improve the presentation of this paper.
+The authors are grateful to the anonymous referee for a careful reading of the paper and for suggesting several improvements.
+This work is supported by SERB MATRICS grant (No. MTR/2021/000762) and SERB CRG grant (No. CRG/2023/007323), Govt. of India.